openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: Claims in the Credential are about the subject of the Credential, which is often the End-User who possesses it.

-For cryptographic binding, the Client has the following options defined in (#credential_request) to provide cryptographic binding material for a requested Credential:
+For cryptographic binding, the Client has the following options defined in (#credential-reques) to provide cryptographic binding material for a requested Credential:

 1. Provide proof of control alongside key material.
 1. Provide only proof of control without the key material.

-## Credential Request {#credential_request}
+## Credential Request {#credential-request}

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

 * `format`: REQUIRED when the `credential_identifier` was not returned from the Token Response.
 It MUST NOT be used otherwise.
 It is a String that determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
-Credential Format Profiles consist of the Credential format specific parameters that are defined in (#format_profiles).
+Credential Format Profiles consist of the Credential format specific parameters that are defined in (#format-profiles).
 When this parameter is used, the `credential_identifier` parameter MUST NOT be present.
 * `proof`: OPTIONAL.
 Object containing the proof of possession of the cryptographic key material the issued Credential would be bound to.
 The `proof` object is REQUIRED if the `proof_types` parameter is non-empty and present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
 The `proof` object MUST contain the following:
     * `proof_type`: REQUIRED.
 String denoting the key proof type.
 The value of this parameter determines other parameters in the key proof object and its respective processing rules.
-Key proof types defined in this specification can be found in (#proof_types).
+Key proof types defined in this specification can be found in (#proof-types).
 * `credential_identifier`: REQUIRED when `credential_identifier` was returned from the Token Response.
 It MUST NOT be used otherwise.
 It is a String that identifies a Credential that is being requested to be issued.
-When this parameter is used, the `format` parameter and any other Credential format specific parameters such as those defined in (#format_profiles) MUST NOT be present.
+When this parameter is used, the `format` parameter and any other Credential format specific parameters such as those defined in (#format-profiles) MUST NOT be present.
 * `credential_response_encryption`: OPTIONAL.
 Object containing information for encrypting the Credential Response.
 If this request element is not present, the corresponding credential response returned is not encrypted.
     * `jwk`: REQUIRED.
 Object containing a single public key as a JWK used for encrypting the Credential Response.
     * `alg`: REQUIRED.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] for encrypting Credential Responses.